ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 the protocol, and downgrade attacks by an in-path attacker must be mitigated.
 The protocol SHOULD support different mechanisms to support different use cases.

-Cryptographic agility must be supported, allowing for more secure cryptographic primitives to be incorporated as they are developed and as attacks and vulnerabilities with incumbent primitives are discovered.
+Upgrading cryptographic algorithms must be supported, allowing for more secure cryptographic primitives to be incorporated as they are developed and as attacks and vulnerabilities with incumbent primitives are discovered.

 Intermediate devices such as hardware capable of performing timestamping of packets SHOULD be able to add information to packets in flight without